City of London Academy Highbury Grove

-City of London Academy Highbury Grove (formerly Highbury Grove School) is an 11–18 mixed secondary school with academy status in the London Borough of Islington, England.
+City of London Academy Highbury Grove (formerly Highbury Grove School) is an 11–18 mixed secondary school with academy status, located in the London Borough of Islington, England.
 It is part of the City of London Academies Trust.

 History

 Highbury Grove School began life as an all-boys comprehensive in 1967.
 The founding headmaster was Dr Rhodes Boyson.
 It was created out of three former boys' schools in the area, Highbury Grammar School, Barnsbury Boys' School, and Laycock School, as part of a comprehensivisation scheme by the then Inner London Education Authority.
 Boyson introduced a regime of strict discipline, including caning for misbehaviour.
 Excellent academic results were achieved, and the school was soon heavily oversubscribed.

-Boyson left in 1974 after being elected a Conservative MP; in the 1980s he was to become an education minister under Prime Minister Margaret Thatcher.
+Boyson left in 1974, after being elected a Conservative MP; in the 1980s he was to become an education minister under Prime Minister Margaret Thatcher.

 The school moved into a new building on the same site in December 2009.

-In its December 2016 Ofsted report the school was described as "inadequate" by Ofsted, with particular concerns about discipline, pupil progress, and finances.
+In its December 2016 report, Ofsted described the school as "inadequate", with particular concerns about discipline, pupil progress, and finances.
 In January 2017, the head teacher Tom Sherrington abruptly left the school, which was put into special measures.
 This led to the school being taken over in September by the City of London Academy Trust.
-In September, Ofsted inspectors revisited the school and found a “well-ordered environment in which pupils behave well”.
+In September, Ofsted inspectors revisited the school and found a "well-ordered environment in which pupils behave well".